alexgrigoras/map_reduce_indexer/README.md

 ## Details
 ---
-Made using Visual Studio using C/C++ and MPI.
+Made using Visual Studio with C/C++ and MPI.

 ## Implementation
 ---